paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-088-research.md

 **(c) Appointment of other members** The members of the advisory council who are not ex officio members shall be appointed by the Secretary as follows:

-(1) Two-thirds of the members shall be appointed from among the leading representatives of the scientific disciplines relevant to the activities of the program, including agricultural sciences, environmental sciences, natural resource sciences, health sciences, and nutritional sciences.
+(1) 6 of the members shall be appointed from among the leading representatives of the scientific disciplines relevant to the activities of the program, including agricultural sciences, economics and policy, environmental sciences, natural resource sciences, health sciences, and nutritional sciences.

-(2) One-third of the members shall be appointed from the general public and shall include leaders in fields of public policy, trade, international development, law, or management.
+(2) 3 of the members shall be appointed from the general public and shall include leaders in fields of public policy, community development, trade, international development, law, or management.

+(3) 4 of the members shall be appointed from among individuals with expertise in public cultivar and animal breed development.

+(4) 4 of the members shall be appointed from among individuals representing—

+  (A) 1862 Institutions (as defined in [section 7601 of this title](./chapter-103-agricultural-research-extension-and-education-reform.md#section-7601));

+  (B) 1890 Institutions (as defined in [section 7601 of this title](./chapter-103-agricultural-research-extension-and-education-reform.md#section-7601));

+  (C) Hispanic-serving institutions (as defined in [section 3103 of this title](./chapter-064-agricultural-research-extension-and-teaching.md#section-3103)); or

+  (D) 1994 Institutions (as defined in section 532 of the Equity in Educational Land-Grant Status Act of 1994 ([7 U.S.C.
+301](./chapter-013-agricultural-and-mechanical-colleges.md#section-301) note; Public Law 103–382)).

 **(d) Compensation** Members of the advisory council shall serve without compensation, if not otherwise officers or employees of the United States, except that they shall, while away from their homes or regular places of business in the performance of services for the advisory council, be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in the Government service are allowed expenses under sections 5701 through 5707 of title 5.